kedacore/keda-docs/content/scalers/rabbitmq-queue.md

 The `host` value is the name of the environment variable your deployment uses to get the connection string.
 This is usually resolved from a `Secret V1` or a `ConfigMap V1` collections. `env` and `envFrom` are both supported.
 The resolved host should follow a format like `amqp://guest:password@localhost:5672/vhost`

-`apiHost` the same, like `https://guest:password@localhost:443/vhostname`.
+`apiHost` has the similar format but for HTTP API endpoint, like `https://guest:password@localhost:443/vhostname`.
 Note it has optional vhost name after the host slash which will be used to scope API request.

 By default `includeUnacked` is `false` in this case scaler uses AMQP protocol, requires `host` and only counts messages in the queue and ignores unacked messages.
 If `includeUnacked` is `true` then `host` is not required but `apiHost` is required in this case scaler uses HTTP management API and counts messages in the queue + unacked messages count.